FootprintsForFreedom/Backend/Sources/AppApi/Documentation.docc/Api/User/Authentication/UserSignIn.md

 # Sign in

-Signs a user in and returns a token.
+Signs a user in and returns an access and refresh token pair.

 ## Request